junxit/us-congress-code/title-50/chapter-5/sec-98c.md

   - **(1)** Materials acquired under this subchapter and contained in the national stockpile on July 29, 1979.
   - **(2)** Materials acquired under this subchapter after July 29, 1979.
   - **(3)** Materials in the supplemental stockpile established by section 1704(b) of title 7 (as in effect from September 21, 1959, through December 31, 1966) on July 29, 1979.
-  - **(4)** Materials acquired by the United States under the provisions of section 2093 of the Appendix to this title and transferred to the stockpile by the President pursuant to subsection (f) of such section.
+  - **(4)** Materials acquired by the United States under the provisions of section 4533 of this title and transferred to the stockpile by the President pursuant to subsection (f) of such section.
   - **(5)** Materials transferred to the United States under section 2423 of title 22 that have been determined to be strategic and critical materials for the purposes of this subchapter and that are allocated by the President under subsection (b) of such section for stockpiling in the stockpile.
   - **(6)** Materials acquired by the Commodity Credit Corporation and transferred to the stockpile under section 714b(h) of title 15.
   - **(7)** Materials acquired by the Commodity Credit Corporation under paragraph (2) of section 1743(a) of title 7, and transferred to the stockpile under the third sentence of such section.